 Each year we accept a number of student teachers from local colleges and universities.
-Most of these institutions reward us by issuing a Course Credit Voucher good for free tuition in a three (3) semester hour course at that particular institution.
+Most of these institutions reward the district by issuing a Course Credit Voucher good for free tuition in a three (3) semester hour course at that particular institution.
 These credit vouchers are issued to our teachers according to the following priority:

-- 1. To the cooperating teacher who had the student teacher; or if he/she does not wish it - 2.
-To a teacher in that school at the same grade level, or in the same subject area: or if no one wishes it - 3.
-To any teacher in that school; or if no one wishes it - 4.
-To any teacher in the Milton Public Schools on a first-come, first-served basis.
+- 1. To the cooperating teacher who had the student teacher - 2.
+To a teacher in that school at the same grade level, or in the same subject area - 3.
+To any teacher in that school - 4.
+To any teacher in the Milton Public Schools on a first-come, first-served basis granted more than one (1) credit voucher per year, unless there are no other applicants for the available vouchers.

 Each school will be notified when credit vouchers are available in the Central Office.
 Only written requests will be honored.
-Teachers who have not had a student teacher cannot be granted more than one (1) credit voucher per year, unless there are no other applicants for the available vouchers.
+Teachers who have not had a student teacher cannot be